SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Experiments

-\textbf{Baseline.} Since SliM-LLM and SliM-LLM$^+$ are efficient PTQ approaches without additional training or fine-tuning, QAT and re-training methods are not within the comparison range of our work.
-The experiments evaluate existing advanced quantization methods and GPU-friendly computations, including vanilla round-to-nearest (RTN), GPTQ~\cite{frantar2022gptq}, AWQ~\cite{lin2023awq}.
-And mixed-precision quantization techniques, including PB-LLM~\cite{shang2023pb} ($\frac{1}{7}\times8$-bit+$\frac{6}{7}\times1$-bit), LLM-MQ~\cite{lillm}, and APTQ~\cite{guan2024aptq}, as well as the codebook-based method QuIP~\cite{chee2024quip} are also compared in this work.
-We compare SliM-LLM$^+$ with gradient optimizer-based methods such as OmniQuant~\cite{shao2023OmniQuant} and AffineQuant~\cite{ma2024AffineQuant}.

-\subsection{Main Results.}
+\subsection{Main Results}

-We show experiments within the LLaMA family in this section and detailed results for the OPT models are available in Appendix~\ref{ap:comparison}.
+We show experiments within the LLaMA family in this section and results for the OPT models are available in Appendix~\ref{ap:comparison}.
 For language generation tasks, as depicted in Tab.~\ref{tab:ppl_llama}, SliM-LLM markedly outperforms its backbone GPTQ, particularly under the 2-bit.
-Specifically, on LLaMA-7B, SliM-LLM achieves a 90\% decrease in perplexity, while on LLaMA-3-8B, it improves performance by 81\%.
-In comparison with the unstructured mixed-precision PB-LLM and the codebook-based QuIP method, SliM-LLM further reduces the perplexity by 41\%\textasciitilde51\%.
-As shown in Tab.~\ref{tab:ppl_llama}, the performance of SliM-LLM$^+$ is still ahead compared to OmniQuant and AffineQuant, further proving the effectiveness and of the mixed-precision framework proposed in our work.
-We also provide dialogue examples of 2-bit instruction fine-tuning Vicuna-13B~\cite{chiang2023vicuna} and LLaMA-13B in Appeandix~\ref{ap:real}.

-Morever, our method exhibits zero-shot advantages at 2-bit, as shown in Tab.~\ref{tab:zs_llama}, where SliM-LLM and SliM-LLM$^+$ still outperforms other methods.
-For instance, compared with GPTQ and OmniQuant, our approach achieves an average improvement of 4.19\% and 1.91\% on LLaMA-7B.
-Meanwhile, for LLaMA-65B, 2-bit SliM-LLM and SliM-LLM$^+$ is close to FP16 results (less than 6\% degradaion in accuracy).
-Overall, our proposed mixed-precision framwork demonstrates superior performance across different model sizes, with its advantages becoming increasingly significant at lower bit-width.
+Specifically, on LLaMA-7B, SliM-LLM achieves a 90\% decrease in perplexity, while on LLaMA-3-8B, it improves by 81\%.
+In comparison with the element-wise mixed-precision PB-LLM and the codebook-based QuIP method, SliM-LLM further reduces the perplexity by 41\%\textasciitilde51\%.
+As shown in Tab.~\ref{tab:ppl_llama}, the performance of SliM-LLM$^+$ is still ahead compared to OmniQuant and AffineQuant.
+We also provide dialogue examples of 2-bit instruction fine-tuning Vicuna-13B~\citep{chiang2023vicuna} and LLaMA-13B in Appeandix~\ref{ap:real}.
+Our method demonstrates zero-shot advantages at 2-bit, as shown in Tab.~\ref{tab:zs_llama}, where SliM-LLM and SliM-LLM$^+$ outperform other methods.
+For example, compared to GPTQ and OmniQuant, our approach improves LLaMA-7B performance by 4.19\% and 1.91\% on average.
+On LLaMA-65B, 2-bit SliM-LLM and SliM-LLM$^+$ achieve accuracy within 6\% of FP16.
+To further showcase the general performance of SliM-LLM, we also compare the low-bit results on multi-modal models (Tab.~\ref{ap_llava}), where SLiM-LLM presents leading accuracy on 4 benchmarks.

-\subsection{Ablation Results.}
+\subsection{Ablation Results}